BZoennchen/supercollider-book/intro.md

 I discovered the world of algorithmic composition and sound design using code this year (2021)!
 It all started when I watched an enthusiastic and really motivating presentation about [Sonic Pi](https://github.com/sonic-pi-net/sonic-pi) by Sam Aaron.
 I was immediately hooked!

-However, soon after experimenting with Sonic Pi I wanted to write my own synth for which it is not suitable.
+However, soon after experimenting with Sonic Pi, I wanted to write my own synth for which it is not suitable.
 I wanted to learn more about actual algorithmic composition and sound design, doing what I may be best at: coding.
-On the way I discovered [TidalCycle](https://github.com/tidalcycles/Tidal), [FoxDot](https://foxdot.org/) and, of course, [SuperCollider](https://supercollider.github.io/).
+Along the way I discovered [TidalCycle](https://github.com/tidalcycles/Tidal), [FoxDot](https://foxdot.org/) and, of course, [SuperCollider](https://supercollider.github.io/).

 Being creative by producing sound was the essential puzzle piece I was always looking for -- a strong connection between computer science and art.

 ## Why Writing a Book?